Looking for a criminal defense attorney in Sterling Heights?

 Why people charged in Sterling Heights rely on Scott E. Rabaut

-A name these courthouses already know.
+A name these courthouses already know

-Criminal defense is the only thing he does.
+Criminal defense is all he does

-You sit down with Scott, not a paralegal.
+You sit down with Scott

 The person who hears your story is the person who handles your case.

-Start with a free conversation.
+Start with a free conversation

-Flat-fee pricing, with no surprises.
+Flat-fee pricing, no surprises

-24/7 live answer.
+24/7 live answer

 Day or night, your call reaches a real person, not a recording.
-Scott personally follows up on every one.

 A real conversation, and an honest assessment.